What is Supervised Fine-Tuning? Overview and Techniques

 Pre-Trained Models: The Foundation of Fine-Tuning

-Pre-trained models are foundational to supervised fine-tuning, and the starting point for further refinement.
-These models are trained on extensive datasets and have learned a broad range of features, like linguistic patterns for language models or visual elements for image models.
+Pre-trained models are foundational to supervised fine-tuning and the starting point for further refinement.
+These models, including diffusion models, are trained on extensive datasets and have learned a broad range of features, like linguistic patterns for language models or visual elements for image models.
 By leveraging the capabilities of pre-trained models, supervised fine-tuning becomes more efficient, reducing the time and computational resources needed to create specialized models.

 For example, language models like BERT, GPT, and T5 are popular choices for natural language processing (NLP) tasks, while image-based models like ResNet and VGG are frequently used in computer vision applications.
 Fine-tuning these models with domain-specific data allows developers to optimize them for specialized tasks like sentiment analysis, medical image recognition, or specific industry jargon.
 Supervised fine-tuning saves time and effort while boosting model accuracy, as it adapts an already capable model to the nuances of a particular task.